Flowchart

 Both bars are well below the black line

 Predicted inflows for those weeks are below your historical average.
-This may reflect seasonality, a concentration of long-term-due invoices, or customers with poor payment history.
-Consider reviewing the customer breakdown table to identify which accounts are contributing.
+This may reflect seasonality or customers with poor payment history.